 - Don’t wait too long after the accident to seek initial treatment or consistently skip scheduled doctor appointments.
 The insurance adjuster will have good reason to deny your claim if there’s a gap in treatment.
 You need to follow up with all your medical providers regularly until they release you from care.

 - Don’t decide against legal representation.
 If you attempt to handle your case alone, you’ll most likely end up with a denied claim or settlement offer that’s much lower than you deserve.
 A Charlotte drugged driver accident lawyer has the experience and resources to build a strong case that gets accident victims the financial award they need.

 When you file an insurance claim, the goal is to recover compensation for your total damages.
 Damages are the losses associated with an accident.
 Two main categories are economic damages (expenses) and non-economic damages (intangible losses).

 There’s a fault system in North Carolina that determines who’s financially responsible for the injured victim’s damages.
-The person who causes a car accident is automatically liable for the other party’s injuries and losses.
+The person who causes a car accident is generally liable for the other party’s injuries and losses.
 Their liability auto insurance company typically provides a settlement depending on the limits listed on the policy.
 The legal requirement for liability limits is $30,000 for bodily injury and $25,000 for property damage.

 If you choose to file a liability claim, you could pursue the following damages up to the maximum limits: